willbicks/epigram/docs/structure.md

 # Project Structure

-Epigram is based on a hexagonal architecture (also known as ports and adapters), which permits swapping both the database / storage infrastructure as well as the front end presentation layer with minimal changes to the codebase and preservation of the core application logic.
+Epigram is based on a hexagonal architecture (also known as ports and adapters), which permits swapping both the database / storage infrastructure and the front end presentation layer with minimal changes to the codebase and preservation of the core application logic.

 To accomplish this, the application is broken down into three primary tiers: